Close

 Below are four brands we recommend.
 During our in-house testing, each brand’s hearing devices easily paired to our phones on the first try and are available for both Apple and Android devices.

-Jabra Enhance Select, Audicus, and Lexie hearing aids are among the only OTC devices that support streaming, with Lexie being the lowest priced option by at least $200 per pair.
-Phonak represents a typical price point for most prescription hearing aids and offers a unique Bluetooth function with the PRISM chip not offered by other brands.
+Jabra Enhance Select, Audicus, and Lexie hearing aids are among the only OTC devices that support streaming, with Lexie being the lowest-priced option by at least $200 per pair.
+Phonak has the same price point as most prescription hearing aids and offers a unique Bluetooth function with the PRISM chip not offered by other brands.

-1. Jabra Enhance: This OTC hearing aid earned “Editor’s Pick” from our Reviews Team for its customer service, especially if you purchase the premium package.
-It includes three years of remote care from the brand’s audiology team, with the availability of fine-tuning adjustments without an in-person appointment.
-Costing $1,195–$1,995, the Select comes with Bluetooth streaming and can treat mild to moderate hearing loss.
+1. Jabra Enhance: This OTC hearing aid earned “Editor’s Pick” from our Reviews Team for its great customer service, three years of remote care from the brand’s audiology team, and affordable pricing, from $799–$1,995 per pair.

-4. Phonak: A unique prescription option, this brand is priced higher than the others at $2,475–$6,545 per pair.
-Since this brand is manufactured by Sonova, it offers a model with universal streaming, called the Phonak Virto Paradise.
-This makes it a great option if you have an older phone that’s not compatible with other hearing aid brands.
-You can check compatibility using the tool on the Phonak website.
+4. Phonak: A unique prescription option, this brand is priced higher than the others at $2,400–$6,545 per pair.
+It offers two models with universal streaming, which are great options if you have an older phone that’s not compatible with other hearing aid brands.
 It’s also the only brand with true hands-free calling.
-Instead of holding the phone microphone to your mouth so it can pick up your voice on a call, the microphones on your hearing aids pick up your voice for a real hands-free experience.

 How much do Bluetooth hearing aids cost?